 Gokarna Ausi or Kushe Ausi

-Gokarna Ausi or Kushe Ausi is also known as Buwa ko Mukh herne din (Father’s day) and falls on September.
+Gokarna Ausi or Kushe Ausi is also known as Buwa ko Mukh herne din (Father’s day) and falls in September.
 People give gifts, sweets, and fruits to their father and show their love and respect for him.
-People who have already lost their father offer alms of rice, fruits and money to the priest in the name of their father.
+People who have already lost their father offer alms of rice, fruits, and money to the priest in the name of their father.

 Tiji is a fascinating three-day festival observed by indigenous community of Lo-Manthang, Upper Mustang.
 People celebrate the myth of a son who had to save the Mustang kingdom from destruction.
 ‘Tiji’ is short for ‘Tempa Chirim’, which means ‘Prayer for World Peace’.
 It usually takes place around mid-May and lasts for three days.
 The festival consists of Tibetan rituals and the monks perform ritual dances during the celebration.

-The Newar community celebrates Yomari Punhi on December.
-Newari people make Yomari, dumpling made of flour of newly harvested rice with different fillings.
-They offer yomaris to the deities and then share among the family, relatives and neighbors.
+The Newar community celebrates Yomari Punhi in December.
+Newari people make Yomari, a dumpling made of flour of newly harvested rice with different fillings.
+They offer yomaris to the deities and then share with the family, relatives, and neighbors.

 Here are some of the Jatras observed in Kathmandu Valley:

 Bisket Jatra is celebrated on the first day of the Nepali New Year in the month of Baishakh (14th April).
 It is only celebrated in Bhaktapur with two striking features; chariot procession and the erection of tall pole known as lingo.
 There are two chariots of God Bhairav and Bhadrakali also known as Bhairavi.
 The festival lasts for 9 days, shrines of Goddess Durga are worshipped and the 70 ft. pole is erected near the open shrine of Bhadrakali.
 The chariot pulling is the most exciting and crazy part of the festival.